danielrodan/Flight_Analysis/README.md

-# Flight_Analysis
+# Stack Exchange Data Analysis
-A project of flight analysis as part of data analysis course at John Bryce college
+A project of stack Exchange analysis as part of data analysis course at John Bryce college